schappim/mBot-Gitbook/section-5-chapter-27-the-line-sensor.md

 Notice that the attribute, here, indicates that the line-follower module is connected on Port 2 of the mBot.
 If we need to connect it to a different port we should change this attribute accordingly.

-We can use this block to read the values that the sensor sends back to the Arduino, inside the mBot, and determine what is it that the sensor is looking at.
+We can use this block to read the values that the sensor sends back to the Arduino, inside the mBot, and determine what it is that the sensor is looking at.
 Whether it is still completely inside the line, completely outside the line, or if one of the two sensors is inside the line and the other one outside it.
-Depending on this reading, we can decide whether the mBot needs to turn a little either to the left or the right, so that both sensors get to see the line, again.
+Depending on this reading, we can decide whether the mBot needs to turn a little either to the left or the right, so that both sensors get to see the line again.

-Let's get started with a little demonstration, now.
+Let's get started with a little demonstration now.

 Before actually implementing the line-following capability, involving the motors, let's just get the status information from the sensors and use it to turn the LEDs on and off, accordingly.
 In other words, let's copy the state from each one of the two indicator LEDs, on the line-follower module, to the two bigger LEDs of the mBot.

 Let's create a new project therefore: File &gt; New

-Following, let's create the program shown in the below:
+Following, let's create the program shown below:

 ![](/assets/Img.5.26.3.jpg)